EdernOllivierYves/CAMERA2/README.md

 # CAMERA2
-It is an upgrade with the DR specification of the optical sensor
+It is an upgrade with the DR specification of the optical sensor I have received 10th of june 2025.